Last updated: February 9, 2021

 Seating will be at reduced capacity.

-Social distancing markers will be installed.
+Social distancing markers have been installed.

 Hand sanitizer is readily available to all patrons.